Riccardo Marioni Research Group

 Research in a Nutshell

-I am a tenured Chancellor’s Fellow with a background in Epidemiology and Biostatistics.
+I have a background in Epidemiology and Biostatistics and am Chair of Molecular Epidemiology of Ageing.
 My primary research goal is to use computational models to understand the molecular mechanisms that underlie Alzheimer’s disease and to enhance prediction of the disease.

-Much of my group’s work is carried out using data from population-based cohorts, such as Generation Scotland, the Lothian Birth Cohorts of 1921 and 1936, and UK Biobank.
+Much of my group’s work is carried out using data from deeply phenotyped cohorts, such as Generation Scotland, PREVENT Dementia, and the Lothian Birth Cohorts of 1921 and 1936.

 |Daniel McCartney||Postdoctoral Research Associate|